Jury recommends life in prison for Missouri man in 2 deaths

 Before the sentencing, relatives of the two women testified about how much they were loved and how their deaths have devastated their families and friends.

-“It ripped our whole family apart and changed our lives forever,” Rhonda Beckford, Kopetsky’s mother, said of the day her daughter went missing.
-“It started a 10 year nightmare.”
+“I don’t get to walk my daughter down the aisle and see her be married and be a mother,” Runions’ father, John Runions, said.
+“Her sisters don’t get to look up to her anymore.
+And she loved her sisters.”

-Kopetsky’s stepfather, Jim Beckford, said Beckford has paid her daughter’s phone bill since her disappearance in hopes someone would call, The Kansas City Star reported.
+Kopetsky’s stepfather, Jim Beckford, said Rhonda Beckford has paid her daughter’s phone bill since her disappearance in hopes someone would call, The Kansas City Star reported.

 “If you were to check the phone records today, you will see that I called it on Sunday night just to hear that one little wisp of her voice,” Beckford said.